IceLuna/Eagle/docs/source/getstarted/installation.rst

 .. note::

 	It is recommended to restart your PC after installing `Vulkan SDK`.
-If you didn't restart PC and face any issues, try restarting your PC and regenerating VS solution.
+If you didn't restart PC and face any issues, try restarting it and regenerating VS solution.

 .. _download: